The non-relativistic limit of first-order relativistic viscous fluids: Conclusions

 We showed that the non-relativistic limit of any first-order fluid model always reduces to a non-hyperbolic theory.
 Next, we analyzed the conditions under which the non-relativistic equations [Eq.~\eqref{eq:NR-limit-eqs-general}] reduce \emph{exactly} to the Navier-Stokes equations.
 This analysis, combined with the causality/hyperbolicity constraints, shows that hyperbolic first-order fluid models satisfy the following: \begin{enumerate} \item The non-relativistic Fourier-law is always corrected by higher-order gradients [Eq.~\eqref{eq:heat-flux-BDNK-NR}]. \item With the additional assumption that the non-relativistic limit of the momentum equation reduces \emph{exactly} to the Navier-Stokes equation, or alternatively that the non-hydrodynamic modes decay much faster than the hydrodynamic modes, the ratio of the thermal conductivity to the shear viscosity of the fluid satisfies an inequality [Eq.~\eqref{eq:inequality-thermal-conductivity}].
 This inequality can alternatively be written in terms of the ratio of the shear viscosity to the entropy density. \end{enumerate} As a point of comparison, we then expanded a simple hyperbolic extended-variable model~\cite{Bemfica:2019cop} in the non-relativistic limit.
 We showed that this limit forces the extended variable model to reduce to either a hyperbolic theory or a non-hyperbolic theory, depending on the scaling in $1/c$ of the transport coefficients.

 There are several directions for future work.
 First, new BDNK hydrodynamical frames for non-conformal fluids--which are of the most direct (astro)physical significance--should be found.
-In particular, both relativistic kinetic theory \cite{Israel-1963,Stewart-1971,cercignani2002relativistic} and the preservation of the structure of gravitational radiation condition require that the BDNK transport coefficients scale as \emph{even} powers of the speed of light $c$.
+In particular, both relativistic kinetic theory \cite{Israel-1963,Stewart-1971,cercignani2002relativistic} and the preservation of the structure of the post-Newtonian metric condition require that the BDNK transport coefficients scale as \emph{even} powers of the speed of light $c$.
 Finding any non-conformal frame that respects this property, and that satisfies the causality and stability constraints, remains an unsolved problem for BDNK fluids.

 Another direction for future work is to find the non-relativistic limit of the equations of motion for other fluid models, such as the ones derived from the DNMR formalism~\cite{Denicol_2012}, or the rBRSSS model~\cite{Baier:2007ix}.
 These extended-variables models have been used to describe heavy-ion collisions, but mathematical results, such as local well-posedness and causality, have only been recently derived in some restrictive cases~\cite{Bemfica:2019cop,Bemfica:2020xym}.
 These models are essentially generalizations of MIS models, and have a large number of free parameters that have to be fit to observational/experimental data.
 Such a large number of parameters introduces the potential problem of over-fitting observed data\footnote{The Newtonian MIS models are known to have many parameters, but they do not fit observations of fluid flow better than Navier-Stokes predictions, unless one includes hundreds of new parameters~\cite{Muller-book}.}.
 Therefore, studying the non-relativistic limit and the constraints imposed by causality could be very beneficial to understand the different transport coefficients for those theories.